11 Focused Assessment- Respiratory System

 I. Overview of the Respiratory System

-The assessment of the respiratory system includes assessing the thorax, lungs, ventilatory function and oxygenation of the body.
-Focused assessment techniques will be applied intensively in this system: inspect level of consciousness, agitation, skin color, clubbing fingers, shortness of breath, use of accessory muscles, position and alignment of the spine; auscultate breathing sounds; palpate position of the trachea, subcutaneous emphysema; percuss to assess the underlying structure of the chest.
+The assessment of the respiratory system includes assessing the thorax, lungs, ventilatory function, and oxygenation of the body.
+Focused assessment techniques are applied intensively in this process, including: inspecting the level of consciousness, agitation, skin color, clubbing of fingers, shortness of breath, use of accessory muscles, and position and alignment of the spine; auscultating breathing sounds; palpating the position of the trachea and checking for subcutaneous emphysema; percussing the chest to assess the underlying structure.

 II.
 Anatomy and Physiology